sprak3000/drupal-composed/README.md

 Enter "Drupal Composed", my effort to create a Composer project that will install Drupal 7 with one easy command.
 Bundled with this is my [Linguo](http://simpsons.wikia.com/wiki/Linguo) installation profile.
-This will install the standard Drupal components, enable French and German translations, and enable the set of modules I have found useful for building robust multi-lingual sites.
+This will install the standard Drupal components, enable French and German translations, use a [Bootstrap](http://getbootstrap.com/) theme, and enable the set of modules I have found useful for building robust multi-lingual sites.

 ## Requirements